theonetruenerd/VenusLibraryDocumentation/docs/source/HSLFilLib.rst

   :return: The path name of the first file found, or an empty string if no files were found
   :rtype: Variable

-.. py:function:: FilSetCommState(file port, variable cfgFile)
+.. ven:function:: FilSetCommState(file port, variable cfgFile)

   This function configures a communication resource according to the specifications in a structure that contains the configuration information.
 The structure that contains the configuration information must be structured as shown below.
 Each entry in the structure is optional and overwrites the default value in parentheses.